S4NDR404/IDS2024F/homework/hw2/README.md

 10. C was created in the 1970s, C++ in the 1980s, and MATLAB/Python in the 1990s.
 11. B programming language.
 12. C programming language.
-13. The ancestor of MATLAB is Fortran, and an ancestor of Python is ABC.
+13. The ancestor of MATLAB is Fortran, and the ancestor of Python is ABC.
 14. CPU.
 15. bit.
 16. Access to register memory is about 100 times faster than access to RAM.